lekha2000/Stramark_Training/Basics Express/README.md

     Open Terminal in Vs code or cmd to the respective folder and type Node Book.js

-    After Running Book.js in Terminal You Should get a Display message saying "Server is available" Right Click Home.html file and open in default browser.
+    After Running Book.js in Terminal You Should get a Display message saying "Server is available"

+    Open Any Browser and in url part type localhost:1390 and Press Enter

+    Display of All the Books will be showed.

+    Then In url part of the browser type localhost:1390/Book This will display the home page of the application.

+    UI part of the home Page has a Navigation Bar which has href links on click it will open new page with respective details:-

+    i.
+Book ii.
+New Book iii.
+Display Book

+    Right Click Home.html file and open in default browser.

     Home Page will open, which Tell's about me i.e, Qualification, schooling, Favourite Stuff etc.

-    There is a Navigation Bar which has href links on click it will open new page with respective details:-

-    i.
-Favourite ii.
-BestFriends iii.
-Places